AndrewGaspar/Async-Await-Proposal-for-TypeScript/README.md

 `void` is provided as a possible return type to allow usage of the await keyword within functions that must not return a value.

-An async function defaults to a return type of `Promise<T>`. `T` is inferred from the return expressions in the function, just like any other function in TypeScript.
+An async function defaults to a return type of `Promise<T>`.
+The return statements in the function can return either an entity of type `Promise<T>` or `T`. `T` can be inferred from the return expressions in the function, just like any other function in TypeScript.

 An async function can contain zero or more `await` expressions, which are covered in the next section.
 If a function is labeled as async but contains no `await` expression, it will run synchronously and the compiler will